Alice of Montferrat

-Life

 Alice was the daughter of William VI of Montferrat and Berta of Clavesana, hailing from Piedmont in the Holy Roman Empire.
 It is not known when she was born.
 Her father was one of the most loyal vassals of Emperor Frederick II, and the House of Montferrat was closely associated with both the Hohenstaufen emperors and the Lusignan kings of Cyprus.

-Marriage & death

 Frederick chose Alice to be the bride of the young King Henry.
 Alice's royal match was a sign of the reconciliation of the emperor and her brother, Boniface II of Montferrat.
 Alice and Henry were married by proxy in 1229, and she was escorted to Cyprus by the emperor's supporters.
-The emperor regarded himself as the overlord of the Kingdom of Cyprus but was opposed by the nobility headed by the House of Ibelin.
+The emperor regarded himself as the suzerain of the Kingdom of Cyprus but was opposed by the nobility headed by the House of Ibelin.
 The War of the Lombards ensued.
 Once in Cyprus, Alice was crowned queen.
 Henry, then aged 12, was too young for the marriage to be consummated.

 Alice was in Kyrenia with the Lombard faction when the Ibelins laid a 10-month-long siege, while Henry joined the besiegers.
 Loyal to Frederick's cause, Alice was in Kyrenia voluntarily.
 She became ill during the siege and died between 1231 and early 1232.
 Fighting was interrupted so that her corpse could be ceremoniously handed over to Henry for royal burial.
 She was interred in the Cathedral of Saint Sophia by the archbishop of Nicosia, Eustorgius of Montaigu.
 Henry had never seen her living, and the diplomatic relations between the houses of Montferrat and Lusignan lapsed.